Introduction to LaMa

 Inference by direct numerical maximum likelihood estimation

-is a row vector of ones with length
+diagonal and 1 is a row vector of ones

 Being able to evaluate the likelihood function, it can be numerically